grpc/grpc.github.io/_posts/2016-09-06-bazel-rules-protobuf.md

-Bazel assists in the construction of gRPC applications by providing a capable build environment for services built in a multitude of languages.  rules_protobuf complements bazel by packaging up all the dependencies needed and abstracting away the need to call protoc directly.
+Bazel assists in the construction of gRPC applications by providing a capable build environment for services built in a multitude of languages.  [rules_protobuf](https://github.com/pubref/rules_protobuf/) complements bazel by packaging up all the dependencies needed and abstracting away the need to call protoc directly.

-In this workflow one does need to check in the generated source code as it is always generated on-demand within your workspace.
-For projects that do need this, one can manually copy over the generated files or use the `output_to_workspace` option to place the generated files alongside the protobuf definitions.
+In this workflow one does not need to check in the generated source code (it is always generated on-demand within your workspace).
+For projects that *do* require this, one can use the `output_to_workspace` option to place the generated files alongside the protobuf definitions.

 Finally, rules_protobuf has full support for the